tim-taylor/evobee/doc/markdown/evobee-odd.md

 ## Purpose

 EvoBee is a spatially-explicit agent-based model designed to simulate interactions between pollinators and plant species under a variety of scenarios.
-It simulates a population of individual pollinators foraging an area containing one or more different plant species over the course of a season, and also
+It simulates a population of individual pollinators foraging an area containing one or more different plant species over the course of a season, and also changes and evolution in the plant population over the course of multiple seasons.

 ## Entities, state variables, and scales

 ### Pollinator agents